rust-lang/book/2018-edition/src/ch11-03-test-organization.md

-Note that the `internal_adder` function is not marked as `pub`, but because tests are just Rust code and the `tests` module is just another module, you can bring `internal_adder` into a test's scope and call it.
+Note that the `internal_adder` function is not marked as `pub`, but because tests are just Rust code and the `tests` module is just another module, you can bring `internal_adder` into a test’s scope and call it.
 If you don’t think private functions should be tested, there’s nothing in Rust that will compel you to do so.